robertgshaw2-neuralmagic/nm-roboflow/README.md

 4. Retrain YOLOv5-s on the labeled production data with SparseML
 5. Re-deploy the newly trained YOLOv5-s model with DeepSparse

-Run the following to install the packages needed for the Tutorial:
+Run the following to install the packages needed for the Tutorial.
+We recommend you use a virtual enviornment with Python.

 ```bash
 pip install deepsparse[server,yolo,onnxruntime]